Mun-Min/Project_Two/README.md

 ## Portfolio Allocation

 As a team, we decided to include 3 different portfolio types:

 * Aggressive
 * Moderate
 * Conservative

-`This was originally going to be implemented into a chatbot, and if we had more time to work on the project, we would focus on creating a UI where the user can select a portfolio type and generate a weighted portfolio based off of the Rule of 110.`
+`This was originally going to be implemented into the chatbot, and if we had more time to work on the project, we would focus on creating a UI where the user could select a portfolio type and generate a weighted portfolio based off of the Rule of 110.`

 How did we pick assets for each portfolio type?